oxc-project/bench-javascript-linter/README.md

 # Benchmark for Oxc, Biome and ESLint

+This repository contains two separate benchmarks:
+- **bench-vscode**: Benchmarks on VSCode codebase with standard linting rules
+- **bench-vue**: Benchmarks on Vue Core codebase with type-aware linting rules

 ## Summary

 Oxlint is 50x - 100x faster than ESLint depending on the number of CPU cores.